-- ➤ About TransactionVision on page 23

-- ➤ Architecture on page 24

-- ➤ TransactionVision in the Business Service Management Deployment Environment on page 27
+- ➤ About TransactionVision on page 23 - ➤ Architecture on page 24 - ➤ TransactionVision in the Business Service Management Deployment Environment on page 27 - ➤ A Closer Look at the TransactionVision Processing Server on page 30

 About TransactionVision

 HP TransactionVision is the transaction tracking solution that records individual electronic events generated by a transaction flowing through a computer network.
 More importantly, TransactionVision's patented "Transaction Constructor" algorithm assembles those events into a single coherent business transaction.